Read like the Dickens: 'A Christmas Carol' comes to Mason City Community Theatre

-There's no reason to be a humbug when seeing the dramatic reading performance of "A Christmas Carol" at the Mason City Community Theatre on Friday.
+There's no reason to be a humbug when seeing the dramatic reading performance of "A Christmas Carol" at the Mason City Community Theatre.

 Charles Dickens' Christmas classic, "A Christmas Carol," tells the story of a greedy man who learns about the true meaning and spirit of Christmas.